jmalonso55/polihalita/README.md

 ### Statistical Analysis

 Data were tested for homogeneity of variances using Bartlett’s test and for normality of residuals using the Shapiro-Wilk test (p < 0.05).
 If necessary, the Yeo-Johnson transformation was applied to meet ANOVA assumptions.
-Analysis of variance (ANOVA) was performed using the ExpDes.pt and easyanova packages (Arnhold, 2013) in R (R Core Team, 2024).
+Analysis of variance (ANOVA) was performed using the easyanova package (Arnhold, 2013) in R (R Core Team, 2024).
 When the F-test indicated significant differences between treatments (p < 0.10), the Scott-Knott test was used for multiple comparisons (p < 0.10).
 Some results were also visualized graphically using the ggplot2 package (Wickham, 2016) in R.